 The Group makes an estimate of the recoverable value of trade and other debtors.
-When assessing impairment of trade and other debtors, management considers factors including the current credit rating of the debtor, the ageing profile of debtors and historical experience.
+When assessing impairment of trade and other debtors, management considers factors including the ageing profile of debtors and historical experience with the debtor.
 Debtors which are considered doubtful are provided against.
 Bad debts are not written off until it is clear that no recovery is possible.
 Management pursue the recovery of all debtors included in the debtors' provision and update their view on the recoverability of balances on a continuous basis.
 See note 11 for the net carrying amount of the debtors and associated impairment provision.